miguelmota/cond/README.md

 > Lisp inspired conditional construct (COND) in Javascript.

 [COND](https://www.cis.upenn.edu/~matuszek/LispText/lisp-cond.html) is a function which takes an arbitrary number clauses.
-A *clause* contains a list of two expressions.
+Each clause contains a list of two expressions.
 First expression is a condition (or predicate) and the second is the result.
-Each clause is ran in order, immediately returning the result where the condition is true.
+Each clause is ran in order, immediately returning the result where the condition is truthy.

 # Install